Bhootpori

-Bhootpori is a Bengali language Indian horror fantasy film written and directed by Soukarya Ghosal, starring Jaya Ahsan, Ritwick Chakraborty, Shantilal Mukherjee, Sudipta Chakraborty and introducing Bishantak Mukherjee.
+Bhootpori is a 2024 Indian Bengali-language fantasy horror film written and directed by Soukarya Ghosal, starring Jaya Ahsan, Ritwick Chakraborty, Shantilal Mukherjee, Sudipta Chakraborty and introducing Bishantak Mukherjee.
 The story revolves around a lonely ghost who is waiting for her emancipation with a belief that humans become ghosts to transform into fairies.

 Bhootpori is based on the idea of reincarnation which is very much celebrated in Indian popular culture and spiritual texts.
 The film depicts death not as an end of a life cycle but an intermediate stage of becoming an angel from the mortal of human life.
 The film was an official selection for Indian Panorama at the 55th International Film Festival of India in Goa 2024.

 Plot

-The story is based on the life and afterlife of Bonolata who was killed by a priest before she turned into Bhootpori.
-During the days of her mortal life Bonolata accidentally gets to know about the secret of child sacrifice which Kalothakur, the priest was performing for quite a longtime in her village.
-So before she could unravel the dark truth she is murdered to keep the secret intact.
+The story is based on the life and afterlife of Bonolata, who was killed by a priest before she could turn into Bhootpori.
+During her mortal life, Bonolata accidentally discovers the secret of child sacrifice, which Kalothakur, the priest, had been performing in her village for quite some time.
+Before she can unravel the dark truth, she is murdered to keep the secret intact.

-Since Bonolata was attacked from the back so she couldn’t recognise the murderer.
-Soon after dying Bonolata sees a dream where she levitates as a light feather but suddenly wakes as a ghost keeping the dream unfinished.
-From then she remains sad and lonely in the world of death till a little boy named Shurjo comes to help her after seventy springs.
-On their first encounter both ghost and the boy get intrigued and suspicious towards each other as both of them could see, feel and touch each other just like normal human beings, which they are not supposed to.
+As Bonolata was attacked from behind, she is unable to recognise her murderer.
+Soon after dying, she dreams that she is levitating like a light feather, but suddenly awakens as a ghost, leaving the dream unfinished.
+From then on, she remains sad and lonely in the world of death until a little boy named Shurjo comes to help her after seventy springs.
+During their first encounter, both the ghost and the boy become intrigued and suspicious of one another, as they are able to see, feel, and touch each other like normal human beings, which should not have been possible.

-Incidentally Shurjo is also the great grandson of Kalothakur who suffers from somnambulism and is brought to the village away from city bustles by his parents to have a change of air.
-After getting to know about Bonolata’s unfinished dream he reveals that he repeatedly sees the same dream which Bonolata saw when fell asleep.
-Bonolata also informs Shurjo only if she could sleep again and sees the dream then she would turn into an angel, freed from the bandages of the mudane world of death.
-In course of chasing the mystery of the village and Kalothakur, Shurjo meets a village thief, Makhon who tells him about a secret underground room which has all the answers.
+Incidentally, Shurjo is also the great-grandson of Kalothakur.
+He suffers from somnambulism and is brought to the village, away from the bustle of the city, by his parents for a change of air.
+After learning about Bonolata's unfinished dream, he reveals that he repeatedly sees the same dream that Bonolata saw when she fell asleep.
+Bonolata also informs Shurjo that only if she can sleep again and see the dream to its conclusion will she turn into an angel, freed from the bonds of the mundane world of death.
+In the course of uncovering the mystery of the village and Kalothakur, Shurjo meets a village thief named Makhon, who tells him about a secret underground room that contains all the answers.
+According to Makhon, his ancestor had entered the room and copied down writings in a language no one could understand.

-After a lot of hard work Shurjo finally reaches there and finds a notation of ancient lullaby which makes ghost fall asleep.
-With that magical notation Shurjo finally makes Bonolata asleep and turns her into an angel.